ben2613/chama-map/README.md

 ## Dynamic Meta Tags for Static Site Generation

 This project uses Next.js with static site generation (`output: 'export'`).
 To support dynamic meta tags with i18next while ensuring proper social media embedding, we use a hybrid approach:

+## About Map Data

+This site displays geographic data and map tiles from third-party sources.
+The developer picks these providers only because they are free to use.

 ### How it works: